-In this guide let me show the simple methods to change/move the System partition to different hard disk in Windows 10 or 8.1.
+In this guide let me show the simple methods to change/move the System partition to a different hard disk in Windows 11 or 10.
 We will not use any free or paid disk management tools for this.
-Let’s use the Windows utility, provided you have the bootable medium of the OS (in this case, Windows 10) with you.
+Let’s use the in-built Windows utility, provided you have the bootable medium of the OS (Windows 10/11) with you.

-Recently I switched to Windows 10 from Windows 8.1 Operating System.
+In my case, I switched to Windows 10 from Windows 8.1.
 I was having my first hard disk with Windows 8.1.
-I added new SSD hard drive for Windows 10 and it worked great.
-Later, I wanted to get rid of Windows 8.1 and its storage to utilize for other purposes.
-But there was a catch when I tried to format the entire first hard drive.
-Even though I booted my computer from Windows 10 (from newly added hard disk), I could not format a particular partition which was created earlier while installing Windows 8.1.
+I added a new SSD hard drive for Windows 10 and it worked great.
+Later, I wanted to get rid of Windows 8.1 and disk space for other purposes.
+But I could not format the old Windows 8.1 hard disk.
+Even though I booted my computer from Windows 10 (from the newly added hard disk), I could not format a particular partition that was created earlier while installing Windows 8.1.
 Because that was the ‘System’ partition on my computer.

 What is System Partition?

-In my case even though I have connected the new hard disk on SATA 0 port, that’s why the disk has become Disk 0, but the Disk 1 was having the system partition earlier.
-I missed to take the screenshot before the changes, but I’m sure below screenshot will give an idea how it was.
+In my case even though I connected the new hard disk to SATA 0 port (that’s why the disk became Disk 0) but Disk 1 was having the system partition.
+I missed taking the screenshot before the changes, but I’m sure the below screenshot will give an idea of how it was before.

-I found several suggestions on the internet to change the system partition to a different disk, but they did not work.
-Sometimes, you need to use disk utility programs to move the partition.
+I found several suggestions on the Internet to change the system partition to a different disk, but they did not work.
+Sometimes, you need to use paid/free disk utility programs to move the partition.
 We can avoid them by using the Windows bootable medium either DVD or USB.
-Here is the easy way I found to change the system partition to different disk on Windows 10/8.1 and even the latest Windows 11.
+Here is the easy way I found to change the system partition to a different disk on Windows 10/8.1 and even the latest Windows 11.

 1) Restart the Windows 10 computer and log in to BIOS.

 2) Change the hard disk boot priority.
-Make the hard disk where you want to have system partition as first boot hard disk.
+Make the hard disk where you want to have a system partition as the first boot hard disk.

 In my example, the SSD Disk 1 (SATA Port 1) was set as the first boot disk, so I had to change Disk 0 (SATA port 0) as the first boot hard disk.

-In another case, you can disconnect the other all hard disks from the computer and connect the only hard disk where you need to move the system partition.
-In my example, it is the SSD which has Windows 10 on it.
+In another case, you can disconnect the other hard disks from the computer and connect the only hard disk where you need to move the system partition.
+In my example, it is the SSD that has Windows 10 on it.

 Save the changes on the BIOS and reboot the machine.

-3) Mostly the Windows 10 will not boot.
-Because there is no system partition (or information) on the first boot hard drive now.
-You need to have Windows 10 bootable DVD/USB to boot the machine.
+3) Mostly Windows 10/11 will not boot now.
+Because there is no system partition (or information) on the first boot hard drive.
+You need to have Windows 10 or Windows 11 bootable DVD/USB to boot the computer.

-4) Boot the machine with Windows 10 DVD/USB and select ‘Advanced options’ under Troubleshoot.
+4) Boot the machine with relevant Windows DVD/USB and select ‘Advanced options’ under Troubleshoot.

 Here you need to select ‘Automatic Repair’.

-Windows 10 will automatically detect and repair the startup issues, I assume during this process it makes the first partition of first hard disk as ‘System partition’.
+Windows 11 will automatically detect and repair the startup issues.
+I assume during this process it makes the first partition of the first hard disk as ‘System partition’.

-5) Once repair completed and rebooted successfully, you can use Windows 10 without any issues.
-Now if you go to disk manager, you could see that System partition had been moved to different disk where you wanted.
+5) Once the repair is completed and rebooted successfully, you can use Windows 10/11 without any issues.
+Now if you go to disk manager, you can see that the System partition is moved to a different disk where you wanted.

-You can connect back the other physical hard disks once this completed successfully.
+You can connect back the other physical hard disks once this change is completed successfully.

-Now you should be able to format or delete partition which was system partition earlier.
-In this way, I successfully managed to move the system partition in Windows 10 to different hard disk/partition without using any third-party tools/software.
+Now you should be able to format or delete the partition which was the system partition earlier.
+In this way, I successfully managed to move the system partition in Windows 10 to a different hard disk/partition without using any third-party tools/software.

-I hope this guide is helpful for the users who migrate to Windows 10 from different hard disks on the same computer.
+I hope this guide is helpful for the users who migrate to Windows 10 (or Windows 11) from different hard disks on the same computer.